hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 int old_struct_get_x(const old_struct_t *p_old_struct);
 ```

-The passage by reference does not exist in C, it will be necessary to switch back to a way of calling the functions on these not so modern structures, directly inherited from C:
+The passage by reference does not exist in `C`, it will be necessary to switch back to a way of calling the functions on these not so modern structures, directly inherited from C:

 ```C++
 auto os = old_struct();